OpenSourceCollective/drug_insights/README.md

 ## Acknowledgement
 We are grateful to [Advantage Health Africa](https://advantagehealthafrica.com/) for the support and funding provided for this project

+## Who we are
+We are [Axum AI](https://axumai.org/) leveraging AI and Tech to empower Africa and Africans with custom, open-source solutions with a focus on social impact and development

 ## Dev Setup